x-ware-ltd/access-scc-addin/README.md

 # Requirements
 You will need the following to use this:
 - A supported version of Access (XP or greater)
+- In `SVN` mode:
     - A recent version of Tortoise SVN, with the command line tools (version 1.7 or greater)
     - Access to a Subversion repository (private or cloud based)

 # Instructions
 Instructions for the following can be found in the wiki: